gitARRhub/India_RISC-V_Chip_Tapeout/README.md

 - 📈 Documenting progress for public sharing and reproducible workflows

 Even as a beginner, the structured milestones and open-source tooling make it possible to build real silicon-grade designs.

----

-## 💻 Week 0 Highlights

-- ✅ Created this GitHub repository to document my tapeout journey
-- ✅ Summarized the kickoff video and program goals
-- ✅ Installed essential tools for RTL simulation and synthesis
-- ✅ Verified system configuration and tool versions
-- ✅ Captured snapshots and logs for reproducibility

-All setup steps and screenshots are organized in this repository to help others follow along.

----

 ## 🌱 Why This Matters